Lebanese man held in Iran expected to go home on Tuesday

-BEIRUT/DUBAI (Reuters) - A Lebanese citizen with U.S. residency detained in Iran since 2015 is expected to return home on Tuesday, a Lebanese official source said, after Lebanon’s security chief met officials in Tehran.
+BEIRUT/DUBAI (Reuters) - Lebanon’s general security chief Abbas Ibrahim told Reuters on Monday that Lebanese detainee Nizar Zakka, who has U.S. residency, would be freed by Iran on Tuesday and that Ibrahim would return with him to Lebanon.

-Lebanon’s president and foreign minister have urged Tehran to grant an amnesty to Nizar Zakka, who was sentenced in 2016 to 10 years in prison and a $4.2 million fine for “collaborating against the state”.
+Lebanon’s president and foreign minister have urged Tehran to grant an amnesty to Nizar Zakka, who was detained in 2015 and sentenced in 2016 to 10 years in prison and a $4.2 million fine for “collaborating against the state”.

-Lebanese internal security chief Abbas Ibrahim met Iranian officials on behalf of President Michel Aoun on Monday.
-“He met with the Lebanese Nazar Zakka and it is expected that the contacts will finish tomorrow to return to Lebanon,” the source said.
+“The release of Nizar Zakka will take place on Tuesday after the completion of the judicial proceedings, which are nearly done,” Ibrahim said.

 A photograph distributed on Lebanese media showed Zakka and Ibrahim sitting together and smiling, with Iranian and Lebanese flags displayed on a table next to them.

-However, Iran’s semi-official Fars news agency, citing an unnamed source, said Zakka would be handed to Hezbollah, a Lebanese Shi’ite group founded in 1982 by Iran’s elite Revolutionary Guards Corps.
+Iran’s semi-official Fars news agency, citing an unnamed source, earlier said Zakka would be handed to Hezbollah, a Lebanese Shi’ite group founded in 1982 by Iran’s elite Revolutionary Guards Corps.

-“The move will take place in the next few hours.
-This is done solely because of the respect for and dignity of (Hezbollah leader) Hassan Nasrallah,” the source told Fars.
+Asked about that report, Ibrahim said it had caused “confusion”.
 Hezbollah is the most powerful armed force in Lebanon as well as being part of the governing coalition in Beirut.
-Fars did not say whether Hezbollah would free Zakka once he was in Lebanon, should he indeed be handed over to the Shi’ite group.

 Zakka, an information technology specialist with permanent residency in the United States, vanished in Iran in 2015 after being invited by a government official to attend a conference there.
-Iranian media said later he had been detained by the Revolutionary Guards for alleged ties to U.S. security services.
+Iranian media said later that he had been detained by the Revolutionary Guards for alleged ties to U.S. security services.

+The U.S. State Department said he was being held unjustly and in 2016 called for his release.

-State media reported in 2017 that he had lost an appeal against his conviction.
-The U.S. State Department had in 2016 called for his release, saying he was unjustly held.
+State media reported in 2017 that Zakka had lost an appeal against his conviction.

-Last week Lebanon’s Foreign Ministry said in a statement that efforts to secure Zakka’s release had been successful.

-In April this year, Iranian Foreign Minister Mohammad Javad Zarif told Reuters he was proposing “a serious dialogue” with the United States on a possible prisoner swap, though he did not say whether Zakka might be included.
+Last April, Iranian Foreign Minister Mohammad Javad Zarif told Reuters he was proposing “a serious dialogue” with the United States on a possible prisoner swap, though he did not say whether Zakka might be included.

+Last week, Lebanon’s Foreign Ministry said efforts to secure Zakka’s release had been successful.
+Ibrahim said the release was not connected to any wider swap.

 Iran says a number of its nationals are being held unjustly in the West, including at least 56 in the United States, and has asked for their immediate release.